 Epidemiology investigator

 A career in epidemiology requires a strong educational foundation to effectively investigate diseases and develop the strategies needed to stop their spread.
-Here’s what you need to do to join this impactful field and turn disease control and prevention into your professional career:
+Take a look below at the steps you can take to join this impactful field and turn disease control and prevention into your professional career:

-Typically, professionals working within the field of epidemiology must possess at least a master’s degree to be employed.
+Typically, professionals working within the field of epidemiology must possess at least a master’s degree in epidemiology or public health.
 As a result, the first step to joining the field is to gain a bachelor’s degree that prepares you for the training you’ll need to undergo at the graduate level.
 Some common undergraduate degree subjects include biology, public health, and other majors within the social sciences and public policy.

-Throughout your time as an undergraduate, you will want to take courses that equip you with a foundational understanding of the biological sciences, scientific research principles, and the public health issues the field is focused on.
+Throughout your time as an undergraduate, you will want to take courses that equip you with a foundational understanding of the biological sciences, scientific research principles, and the public health issues epidemiologists focus on.

 Epidemiology is animated by an investigative impulse to get to the bottom of some of the most pressing public health issues plaguing the world today.
-As you prepare for a career working alongside highly-trained professionals working to solve pressing public health crises, consider honing some of these critical skills to ensure you do the best possible job:
+As you prepare for a career working alongside highly-trained professionals invested in solving pressing public health crises, consider honing some of these critical skills to ensure you do the best possible job:

 Collaboration